DembaDiack/Bitmap/README.md

 # Bitmap
-c++ project to generate a bitmap image from scratch
+teeny tiny program to write a completly black bitmap